Previous posts from this around-the-world trip:

 At last I was in the Maldives!

-Next I’ll review the Sheraton Maldives Full Moon Resort & Spa.
+The next review reports on the brief but enjoyable stay in a water bungalow at the Sheraton Maldives Full Moon Resort & Spa.